-Considered a fascinating and controversial read, Propaganda by Edward Bernays-written in 1928 and revised in 1955-explains the role of public relations in government and business, or rather, explores how power is used by the ruling elite of our society to curb, control and manipulate public opinion.
+Considered a fascinating and controversial read, Propaganda by Edward Bernays-written in 1928 and revised in 1955-explains the role of public relations in government and business.
+It explores how power is used by the ruling elite of our society to curb, control, and manipulate public opinion.
 It is a summation of how the elite control how we think, how we act, what we buy, and what we do.
 I found Propaganda apropos to read in October of an election year.